 - Creme Gel Liner: Kicker is an amazing true silver shade.
 It is Liberty (Ultra-Metallic Super Shock Shadow) in a liner form.
 It is as pigmented and easy to apply as an Urban Decay 24/7 Glide-On Pencil except it dries down to a completely matte finish.
 Stomper is a great cool-toned brown (matte) liner.
 It has a creamy, easy application but dries down to an immovable matte finish.

 All of the ColourPop eye products remove easily with basic eye makeup remover.
 Only the Timber Creme Gel Colour required any extra effort.

 I have talked about these beauties before.
 They are stunning, iridescent, multi-toned, pigmented, colors out of my fantasies.
 They are beautiful worn alone or as an accent shade.
 They look different when worn with or over other colors and with the turn of your head, several shades appear.

 The shadows retail for $6 for .064 oz (MAC shadow pans contain .04 oz for $16 and Coastal Scents hot pots retail for $1.95 for .05 oz.)
 The pigment is $12 for 3 grams of product (Inglot pigment retails for $16 for 2 grams and MAC pigment is $22 for 4.5 grams.)
-The duochrome pigments had a rocky premier onto the makeup scene: their sifters were causing containers to crack during shipment.
-I believe the sifters are now shipped separate from the container.
+The duochrome pigments had a rocky premiere onto the makeup scene: their sifters were causing containers to crack during shipment.
+I believe the sifters are now shipped separately from the container.
 Makeup Geek Cosmetics & ColourPop Cosmetics are cruelty-free brands.
-I had done a huge purge of expired makeup recently and as I replace items, I have focused on purchasing from cruelty free companies.
+I had done a huge purge of expired makeup recently and as I replace items, I have focused on purchasing from cruelty-free companies.